uhlryk/my-cordova-react-boilerplate/README.md

     gulp init-cordova && gulp prepare-build && gulp emulate-ios

-If you initialized cordova previouslu and you want to crate android app:
+If you initialized cordova previously and you want to crate android app:

     gulp prepare-build && gulp emulate-android